OpenSource-Syndicate/RAVANA/README.md

 ## 📄 License

-MIT — do anything, just give credit and don’t blame us if Ravana becomes self-aware.
+MIT — do anything, just give credit and don't blame us if Ravana becomes self-aware.

 ---